rapPayne/flutter-hands-on-intro-presentation/README.md

 We have saved versions of the solutions at certain spots.
 To get to a starter/checkpoint, clone this repository and do this:

     git checkout <branch_name>
+When you do that, you'll see a project called gif_search.
 The branches are as follows:

 |branch|description  |
 |---|---|